Delhi: A Novel: Text

-The novel ends with the terrorized narrator watching his Sikh neighbours mercilessly burnt alive by people angered due to the killing of Indira Gandhi by her Sikh guards.

 Writing

 Singh claims it took him almost twenty-five years to complete this novel.
 He dedicates it to his son Rahul Singh and Niloufer Billimoria.
 'History provided me a skeleton', he jokes, 'I covered it with flesh and injected blood and a lot of seminal fluid into it'.

 Some parts of the novel were also published in the Evergreen Review and The Illustrated Weekly of India.

 Urdu translation

 This novel was Urdu translated by Irfan Ahmad Khan, Lahore, Pakistan.
 Singh himself allowed Khan to recover royalty of his unauthorised publications from the publishers of Pakistan.
 The Urdu translation publications were in October 1998, April 1999, January 2000, May 2000, February 2005.